Features of the Apertura AD series

 I have been very surprised to see how many Dobsonian and Newtonian telescopes are sold without a basic collimation tool.
 Collimation is a simple process that ensures the mirrors are properly aligned to give you the best image possible.
 Collimation only takes a few minutes to perform.

 Apertura could have included a cheap collimation cap and met the need.
 A collimation cap works but can be very inconvenient to use on scopes of this size.

 Apertura provides a much more useful laser collimator with the AD series.
-This makes collimating this AD8, AD10, and AD12 scopes a snap.
-Slip it into the focuser, lock it in and you can tell right away if your scope is collimated.
+This makes collimating these AD8, AD10, and AD12 scopes a snap.
+Slip it into the focuser, lock it in, and you will know right away if your scope is collimated.
 Making simple adjustments is quick and easy thanks to the laser collimator.

 The photo shows the Moon filter, laser collimator, batteries, and the focuser extension tube that are included with the Apertura AD series telescopes.